Hallotre/Hallotre/README.md

 ###

-<p align="left">My name is Toby Haywood and I'm a student in frontend from Norway.</p>
+<p align="left">You can call me Haywood and I'm a student in frontend from Norway.</p>

 ###